STEM Career Mentoring

 Program structure

-The STEM Industry Mentoring Program is an annual program that runs throughout Semester 2.
+STEM Career Mentoring is an annual program that runs throughout Semester 2.
 Successful applicants are matched with a mentor, whom they meet in person or online at least 3 times over the course of the program.

 The frequency, length, and format of meetings are negotiable with your mentor.
 Participants sign off on a mentoring agreement which outlines your proposed meeting schedule and mentoring goals.